 Most lease agreements begin with an upfront payment, which typically includes the first month’s lease fee and a security deposit.
 The security deposit is usually refundable at the end of the lease term, provided the aircraft is returned in good condition, similar to leasing a luxury car or property.
 The amount varies depending on the value of the aircraft and the specific terms of your agreement, so it's an important detail to clarify from the start.

-Monthly Payments and Management Fees
+Breaking Down Monthly and Management Fees

 The core of your lease cost will be a fixed monthly payment that secures your access to the aircraft.
 In addition, you’ll likely have a monthly management fee that covers the indirect operational costs, such as pilot salaries and training, hangar storage, and insurance.
 These predictable monthly lease payments are one of the biggest advantages of leasing, as they make budgeting for your private travel much simpler than with the fluctuating prices of on-demand chartering.